 Together these findings suggest that referendum voting precipitated a change in attitudes towards devolution, evaluations of Scottish government performance, satisfaction with UK democracy, Scottish and British identities, ratings of political leaders, as well as directly affecting vote choice and partisan identification.
 To test this more thoroughly, attitudinal variables were also defined as dependent variables in the structural equation framework as described above.
 Table A2 shows the effect of referendum voting on each of the explanatory variables in the vote choice/party identification models.
 As noted above, the explanatory variables include the lagged dependent variable (t-1), party identification, referendum vote choice/intention and controls.
 What we find is that all of the explanatory variables from our vote choice model were also predicted by referendum vote choice throughout the period, with the exception of Scottish national identity, which was only significantly affected by referendum vote in the immediate aftermath of the referendum.
 In other words, through Yes voting, the referendum helped shift attitudes in favour of the SNP by leading to a reduction in British identity, increased approval of the Scottish Government, preference for a more radical devolution of powers, and a reduction in satisfaction with UK democracy.
-To illustrate one example of how attitudes were influenced by referendum voting over the period, Figure 8 illustrates the changing average marginal effect of referendum voting on national identity.
+To illustrate one example of how attitudes were influenced by referendum voting over the period, Figure 6 illustrates the changing average marginal effect of referendum voting on national identity.
 Although for the most part the effect on Scottishness is not statistically significant, this mirrors a significant reduction in Britishness associated with Yes voting.
 Like Labour identity and switching to the SNP the peak effect is immediately after the referendum in September.

-Through changes to the distribution and alignment of attitudes, and the impact those attitudes had on general election vote choice, referendum voting led indirectly to the increase SNP voting in the general election amongst erstwhile Labour voters.
+Through changes to the distribution and alignment of attitudes, and the impact those attitudes had on general election vote choice, referendum voting led indirectly to the increase in SNP voting in the general election amongst erstwhile Labour voters.

-Figure 8.
+Figure 6.
 Effect of referendum Yes vote (intention) on national identity (0-7 scale)